Peripli/service-broker-proxy-cf/docs/deploy-pcfdev.md

 * Platform credentials for Service Manager with env variables `SM_USER` and `SM_PASSWORD`

 In addition you can change other configurations like log level and log format.
-You can also use the `application.yml` file which has lower priority than the Environment variables.

 ## Push